 The process of evaluation for teaching-learning system comprises of four major steps.
 The stages are the following:

 - Development and Use of Measurement instruments

 - Formulation of Judgments and taking of appropriate Action

 In the various form of instruction, evaluation is integrated.
-The four types of evaluation are Placement, Formative, Diagnostic, and Summative.
+There are four types of evaluation systems are Placement, Formative, Diagnostic, and Summative.

 Diagnostic evaluation: The formative evaluation determines the extent to which students accomplish the learning targets; therefore, it focuses on the measurement of the intended outcomes.
 The diagnostic evaluation goes a step further and tries to provide an explanation for the possible causes for problems in learning.
 Diagnostic tests are, thus, more comprehensive and detailed.